cloudfoundry-attic/bosh-notes/proposals/certificate-ca-rotation.md

   - Director issues call to create-or-update `simple-ca` (type: certificate)
     - only v1 is active
   - Director issues call to create-or-update `simple-cert` (type: certificate) that uses `simple-ca` as its CA
-    - only v1 is active
+    - only v1 is active (signed by v1 ca)
   - Director renders web-server job to use `simple-cert` as its server certificate (eg `((simple-cert.certificate))`)
   - Director renders web-client job to use `simple-cert`'s CA as its server certificate (eg `((simple-cert.ca))`)